brycepj/flexbox/README.md

 - play with it till you break it
 - edit the tour and break up long paragraphs as often as possible

+CSS

+- reduce font-size of codebox
+- make buttons in control panel unstyled
+- reduce font size of aside module titles
+- give the control panel a module title
+- make all responsive